About muston Down

 There is no barbed wire near the horses, only on the perimeter fence.
 Next to this there is a newly planted tree line with an additional tape fence to keep horses away.

 We have a strict policy of pooh picking fields no less than every 2 days and worm count all horses 3 times a year.
-Cleaning fields can be added as an additional service if required and worm counts are done by the yard and charged at cost.
+Worm counts are done by the yard, owners will be charged and invoiced for the test and any required anthelmintics.

 Our grazing is horse friendly, old ley meadow grass consisting of flat water-meadows and higher, slightly sloping ground.
 Because the land has not been cultivated for a very long time, it is special and treated with care.